The 20 Best Hemangioblastoma Doctors in Japan

 JP

-Hiroshi Kanno practices in Japan.
+Hiroshi Kanno practices practicing medicine in Japan.
 Mr. Kanno is rated as a Distinguished expert by MediFind in the treatment of Hemangioblastoma.
-His top areas of expertise are Von Hippel-Lindau (VHL) Syndrome, Hemangioblastoma, Hemangioma, and Renal Cell Carcinoma (RCC).
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Von Hippel-Lindau (VHL) Syndrome, Hemangioblastoma, Hemangioma, and Renal Cell Carcinoma (RCC).

 Learn about our expert tiers